Helping children become responsible

 - Does the child have the ability to motivate him or herself to do the task?

+If you answered "Yes" to the above questions, take things slowly with the new assigned task or chore.
 Stand by the first time a child does a chore to answer questions, offer encouragement or reassurance, and just to know the child can handle it.
 Encourage a child to assist you with the task to compare the child’s capabilities with the task.
 Parents and children can work together as a team in getting work completed and contribute their share in an age-appropriate manner.

 Clemes, H., & Bean, R. (1990).
 How to teach children responsibility.
 New York, NY: Price Stern Sloan, Inc.